awslabs/threat-composer/docs/DEVELOPMENT.md

 pnpm build
 ```

-This runs every package's nx `build` target in dependency order. `build` includes compilation, typecheck, eslint, unit tests (Vitest), ruff and pytest for the Python package, and the e2e typecheck, so a green build is also a green lint and test run.
+This runs every package's nx `build` target in dependency order. `build` includes compilation, typecheck, eslint, unit tests (Vitest), ruff and pytest for the Python package, and e2e lint and typecheck, so a green build is also a green lint and unit-test run.
+Playwright suites run separately.
 Results are cached, so unchanged packages are skipped on the next run. `pnpm typecheck`, `pnpm test` and `pnpm lint` run the corresponding subsets on their own.

 ## Development Workflows